Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 #### Electronic data collection

 The first thing you will want to do before building your tool is bring out your data dictionary.
 This data dictionary will be your guide as you build your instrument.
-Some tools, such as REDCap, provide the option to upload your data dictionary which can then be used to automatically create data collection forms as opposed to building them from scratch [@patridge_research_2018].
+Some tools, such as REDCap, provide the option to upload your data dictionary which can then be used to automate the creation of data collection forms as opposed to building them from scratch [@patridge_research_2018].

 However, if you are building your instrument manually, following the guidelines below will ensure you collect data that is easier to interpret and more usable, and it will also reduce the amount of time you will need to spend on future data cleaning [@lewis_how_2022]: